-In the Gospels and the Acts of the Apostles, offering service and sharing of any kind with Jesus and the community of his followers are central to the Christian way of life.
+In the Gospels and the Acts of the Apostles, offering service and sharing are central to the Christian way of life.
 Luke's Gospel shows how Jesus Christ attended to everyone, both rich and poor, and how he received financial patronage to assist him in his ministry (Lk 8:1-3).

 Consequently at the heart of our educational works is a spirit of service and sharing with those we work with and serve.
 Therefore, the gifts, resources and talents of the educational community are offered in service, so as to develop the unique potential of each individual and to serve our neighbour not as a charity but in justice.
 For 'when someone is given a great deal, a great deal will be demanded of that person' (Lk12:48) and 'if anyone wants to be first, he must make himself last of all and servant of all' (Mk 9:35).